 32575 Rancho California Rd. // 951-699-0099

 Café Champagne is one of our favorite Temecula winery restaurants.
-Located on the grounds of Thornton Winery, the French country-inspired eatery serves up some amazing food with views overlooking the vineyards.
+Located on the grounds of Thornton Winery, the French country-inspired eatery serves up some amazing food with beautiful vineyard views.

 No one comes to the Café without ordering the Signature Brie en Croute topped with warm honey and walnuts.
 It’s no surprise it’s been on the menu forever.
 Loyal patrons absolutely love it.